-Name of Director/Officer Date of Training Program Name of Training Institution Eduardo M. Cojuangco, Jr. September 19, 2014 Corporate Governance Training Seminar SGV & Co.
-July 11-12, 2012 Mandatory Accreditation Programme for Directors of Public Listed Companies BursatraSdn.
-Bhd. in KL, Malaysia Ramon S. Ang September 11, 2012 Directors Training: Role of Company Director and Regulatory Framework and Board Practices The Hong Kong Institute of Directors
+Name of Director/Officer Date of Training Program Name of Training Institution July 11-12, 2012 Mandatory Accreditation Programme for Directors of Public Listed Companies BursatraSdn.
+Bhd. in KL, Malaysia Ramon S. Ang September 11, 2012 , The Hong Kong Institute of Directors

-&lt;sup>17 Updated to reflect the results of the 2014 Annual General Meeting.
+&lt;sup>14 Updated to reflect the results of the 2014 Annual General Meeting.
 The percentage is in relation to the total outstanding shares.

-$^{18}$ Resigned effective October 8, 2014 as disclosed in SEC form 17-C filed with SEC on October 17, 2014.
+&lt;sup>15 Resigned effective October 8, 2014 as disclosed in SEC form 17-C filed with SEC on October 17, 2014.

-&lt;sup>19 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.
+&lt;sup>16 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.